The Powerful Link Between Music and Memory: What the Science Shows

 - Sharpen memory and cognitive capacity

-- Increase feelings of happiness and wellbeing
+- Increase feelings of happiness and well-being

 - Help you live longer

-5. Reduces Stress
+5. Golf Reduces Stress

-One prime mental health benefit of golf is that it helps reduce stress.
+It might be hard to believe, because golf can be such a frustrating activity, but a prime mental health benefit of golf is that it helps reduce stress.

 A round of golf can help reduce cortisol (the “stress hormone”) and spur the release of endorphins—the chemicals that help to relieve stress and boost happiness.
 Spending time outdoors in nature can help you feel calmer and more clear-headed.
 Plus, engaging in a fun activity is always a great stress reducer.

-6. Offers a Low Impact Physical Activity
+6. Golf Offers a Low-Impact Physical Activity and Burns Calories

 Despite what many may think, golf is an excellent workout!
 The average 18-hole game burns between 800-2,000 calories (amounts vary depending on whether you walk or ride in a cart).
+Burning those extra calories will help keep you at a healthy weight.
+Less extra baggage leads to even more health advantages, such as reducing the risk of certain cancers, heart disease, stroke, diabetes, infertility, arthritis, sleep apnea, and more.

 But because golf is a low-impact sport, you’ll be less likely to be injured while playing.
 Golf is also easier on your joints than many other sports.

 Why not bring along your kids or grandkids on your next golf outing?
-Golf is a family-friendly activity people of all ages and fitness levels can enjoy.
+Golf is a family-friendly activity that people of all ages and fitness levels can enjoy.

 Golf coaches say five is a great age to teach kids to golf, but kids as young as two can learn the basics.
 That’s the beauty of a sport like golf.
 You’re never too young (or old) to learn.

-9. Gets You Outside in the Fresh Air
+8. Golf Gets You Outside in the Fresh Air

-Playing golf means spending time outdoors.
-And time outside can help:
+Playing golf means spending time outdoors, and time outside can help:

 - Fight seasonal depression